-(5) Conduct such other business that the board or the district commission deems necessary and appropriate.
+(5) Conduct such other business that the district commission deems necessary and appropriate.

 (B) Preliminary rulings.
-The convening officer, if a member of the board or district commission, may make such preliminary rulings as to matters of notice, scheduling, party status, and other procedural matters, including interpretation of these rules, as are necessary to expedite and facilitate the hearing process.
-Such rulings may also be made by a commission chair or board chair without the convening of a prehearing conference.
-However, any such ruling may be objected to by any interested party, in which case the ruling shall be reviewed and the matter resolved by the board or district commission.
+The convening officer, if a member of the district commission, may make such preliminary rulings as to matters of notice, scheduling, party status, and other procedural matters, including interpretation of these rules, as are necessary to expedite and facilitate the hearing process.
+Such rulings may also be made by a commission chair without the convening of a prehearing conference.
+However, any such ruling may be objected to by any interested party, in which case the ruling shall be reviewed and the matter resolved by the district commission.

 (C) Prehearing order.
 The convening officer may prepare a prehearing order stating the results of the prehearing conference.
-Any such order shall be binding upon all parties to the proceeding who have received notice of the prehearing conference if it is forwarded to the parties at least five day prior to the hearing.
-However, the time requirement may be waived upon agreement of all parties to the proceeding; and the board or a district commission may waive a requirement of a prehearing order upon a showing of cause, filing a timely objection, or if fairness so requires.
+Any such order shall be binding upon all parties to the proceeding who have received notice of the prehearing conference if it is forwarded to the parties at least five days prior to the hearing.
+However, the time requirement may be waived upon agreement of all parties to the proceeding; and the district commission may waive a requirement of a prehearing order upon a showing of cause, filing a timely objection, or if fairness so requires.

 (D) Informal and non-adversarial resolution of issues.
-In the normal course of their duties, the board and the district commissions shall promote expeditious, informal and non-adversarial resolution of issues, require the timely exchange of information concerning an application and encourage participants to settle differences in any Act 250 proceeding.
-The board and district commissions may require the timely exchange of information regardless of whether parties are involved in informal resolution of issues.
+In the normal course of their duties, the district commissions shall promote expeditious, informal and non-adversarial resolution of issues, require the timely exchange of information concerning an application and encourage participants to settle differences in any Act 250 proceeding.
+The district commissions may require the timely exchange of information regardless of whether parties are involved in informal resolution of issues.
 See 10 VSA Section 6085(e).